juju/docs/src/en/charms-deploying-advanced.md

 OpenStack which use a large number of charms on a limited number of physical servers.

+-->

-As with deploy, the --to option used with `add-unit` also supports placement directives.
-A comma separated list of directives can be provided to cater for the case where more than one unit is being added.
+A comma separated list of directives can be provided to cater for the case where more than one unit is being added:

 ```bash
 juju add-unit rabbitmq-server -n 4 --to zone=us-west-1a,zone=us-east-1b